microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/kerberossignonsettings.md

 # kerberosSignOnSettings resource type

 Represents the Keberos Constrained Delegation (KCD) settings for the [onPremisesPublishingSingleSignOn](onpremisespublishingsinglesignon.md) resource when publishing an on-premises application via Application Proxy.
+Application Proxy uses Kerberos Constrained Delegation (KCD) to support single-sign on to Integrated Windows Authentication applications.
 For more information, see [Kerberos Constrained Delegation for single-sign on to your apps with Application Proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy-configure-single-sign-on-with-kcd).

 ## Properties